mmellado/visitedcountries-backend/README.md

 # Visited Countries Backend

-This app works as the backend for the `visitedcountries` app.
+This app works as the backend for the `visitedcountries` app and is currently hosted in Heroku.

 It is a small NodeJS application which creates a simple express server.